 The most likely candidates seemed to be collagen changing to gelatin inside the meat, fat rendering into a liquid state, or denaturing proteins.

 The basis for these theories?
 That each process is heat-activated, therefore, steals heat from the cooking process.
 Once the suspect process ends, the heat can then go back to cooking.

 What’s actually going on is surprisingly simple.
 Put in the most basic terms, your meat is sweating.

 As you no doubt know, your body sweats to keep you cool.
 The moisture on your skin evaporates, and evaporation causes cooling.
-The moisture on your skin absorbs heat from your body, and as it evaporates away, it takes some of the heat with it cooling you.
+The moisture on your skin absorbs heat from your body, and as it evaporates away, it takes some heat with it, cooling you.
 That’s why you can sit in a 180F sauna for 20 minutes without turning into bacon.